aursalan/puch-home/README.md

 ## 🚨 Real-Time Security Camera Integration (MVP Feature)

-**New for Hackathon!**
 Puch Home now includes a real-time snapshot feature using ONVIF and a security camera.
 - Get a live image from a security cam sent straight to your phone.
-- **Note:** This is an MVP feature—currently only a pre-configured security camera is supported (due to hackathon time constraints and lack of open IOT APIs).
+- **Note:** This is an MVP feature—currently only a pre-configured security camera is supported (due to hackathon time constraints).
 - **Future Scope:** Full support for adding/removing your own devices is planned.
 For now, you get a taste of real-world integration beyond just mock/demo data!

 ---